JMUWRobotics/volksbot/README.md

         N: Updating from such a repository can't be done securely, and is therefore disabled by default.
         N: See apt-secure(8) manpage for repository creation and user configuration details.

-Go to `Software & Updates` and disable the option `Cdro with Ubuntu 20.04 'Focal Fossa'`
+Go to `Software & Updates` and disable the option `Cdrom with Ubuntu 20.04 'Focal Fossa'`